Kaiser Permanente Laser Vision Correction

 - Endophthalmitis, an intraocular infection that can lead to blindness.
 This occurs in 0.01 percent of cases after standard cataract or RLE procedures.
 If caught early and treated aggressively with antibiotics, the risk of vision loss can be reduced, but patients can lose their vision permanently.

 - Posterior capsular opacification, a clouding of the eye’s natural lens capsule.
 This occurs in about 25 percent of cataract surgery patients but can be easily treated with a brief office laser procedure after the surgery.
-Some lens designs may inhibit or delay opacification.

 - Retinal detachment.